Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 There are folks in the community who do run Diaspora this way though, so ask around in the IRC and on the mailing list.

+3. Diaspora mandates HTTPS, as it uses OAuth2 flows to connect to apps.
+You can get a free SSL certificate from <a href="http://www.startssl.com/" target="_blank">StartSSL</a>.
+You'll need to reference the certificate you get from StartSSL in your NGINX/Apache configuration file.

 ## Preparing your system

 In order to run Diaspora, you will need to install the following dependencies (specific instructions